Mmore35/Crawler/README.md

 Refer to Versions.txt for update information.
 Refer to Leaderboards.txt too see if you made the top 5 spots.

 Ignore GUI.java for now (GUI.java is a modified version of a graphical user interface I found in a tutorial).

+My plans for this project are as follows: Make some sort of working GUI, debug, optimize.
+I want to finish this project by having an interface and orginized code I can be proud of.